The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

-These definitions can be understood as short and clear requirements and a list of things to do.
+These definitions can be understood as short and understandable requirements and a list of things to do.
 Once all these requirements and criteria are met, and everything described in them is complete, the Product Backlog Item can be considered done.

 The purpose and application of this graph are simply a quick and easy way to view your progress on the task at a glance.

 Scrum events are ordinary events (meetings that have a specific purpose).
-Certain situations arise at every "event".
+Certain situations arise at every event.

 The official Scrum events are: